Training your dog starts with knowing the most important basic behaviors to teach him. Here’s why “stay”, “come”, “leave it” and “heel” top the list.

 - Heeling and walk-without-pulling

-For emergencies and safety, I suggest taking your dog to a PhD-like level of behavioral reliability, called stimulus control (see sidebar), for two of these basic behaviors: stay and come-when-called.
+For emergencies and safety, I suggest taking your dog to a PhD-like level of behavioral reliability, called stimulus control, for these basic behaviors.

 - The dog understands the cue and responds immediately.